 Jason has become a Visiting Research Fellow at The Ohio State University (Diversity and Inclusion), an Adjunct Professor at Nelson Mandela University (Higher Education Transformation) and a trustee of many different trusts, including the UK’s leading Race Equality Thinktank, the Runnymede Trust.
 Jason was also selected as an Olympic Torchbearer at the London 2012 Olympics.

-TV and Radio Presenter Swarzy Macaly presents KISS Breakfast every Saturday and Sunday morning from 8-11am.
-She also presents a speech radio show called KISS Life on Sunday evenings at 9pm.
-Swarzy is the voice of BBC Sounds and has presented two BBC documentaries: ‘Me VS Climate Change’ and ‘Instagramification’.
 As well as TV and radio, Swarzy is the founder of Too Much Source – an annual exhibition with live events dedicated to celebrating Black British creatives who are making history today.
 Last year’s gallery was called ‘Joy and Resilience in 2020’ – a dedication to two attributes that remain central to the black experience – all in partnership with Roundhouse, KISS, and BBC Creative.
-Swarzy has a passion for young people and social justice, and her work with My Life My Say and nominated her to be part of the Duke and Duchess of Sussex’s list of Black History Month Next Generation Trailblazers 2020.
+Most recently, Lord Simon Woolley recognised Swarzy for her charisma, passion for young people and social justice, and her work with My Life My Say and so nominated her to be part of the Duke and Duchess's list of Black History Month Next Generation Trailblazers 2020.